hzoo/hopeinsource.com/src/pages/city.md

 Henry:              35:30          Yeah.
 I think that kind of just ties back into liturgy itself.
 It's like, it's easy to tell people things that like, um, like the ideas in your mind, even if you say them it's like do people actually understand what you're saying and like I think living that out is a better way of understanding what they're getting at.

-Henry:              35:50          It kind of even reminds me of the, uh, the letters to a young poet that I sent you.
+Henry:              35:50          It kind of even reminds me of the, uh, the ["Letters to a Young Poet"] that I sent you.
 Um, like, not being out, not being able to like live out the answers and so like the idea is to live out the questions.
 And I think that's hard for people because we just want an answer and we just wanna like figure it out now.

 Henry:              36:09          Um, and like this idea of like having patience and like, um, I think that's hard for people.